kokkos/kokkos-tutorials/README.md

 This repository contains tutorials for the Kokkos C++ programming model (github.com/kokkos/kokkos).

+## The Kokkos Lectures

+We are currently running **The Kokkos Lectures** - an extended version of our **Intro-Full** Tutorial, spanning 8 modules.
+For information on that, Slides and Recordings visit: [The Kokkos Lectures Wiki](https://github.com/kokkos/kokkos-tutorials/wiki/Kokkos-Lecture-Series)

+## Other Tutorial Compilations

 Tutorials in the **Intro-Short** directory cover
  * simple data parallel patterns and policies
  * multidimensional array views